gajwala/DSA-Topic-wise/ALGORITHEMS/GRAPHS/07_Union_Find.md

 - Building bridges connects islands
 - You can quickly check if two islands are connected

+## 📝 PsudoCode
+- Find Altimate parent of u and V means pu and pv
+- Find Rank of pu and pv
+- Connect Smaller rank to larger rank always

 ## 📝 Algorithm Steps

 ### Core Operations: